USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ### 3.3.3 Covariate effects

+Below are plots illustrating the modeled effects of covariates on both N2O and equilibrium N2O.

+#### 3.3.3.1 Dissolved N2O

-Below are plots illustrating the modeled effects of covariates on both N2O and equilibrium N2O. \#### Dissolved N2O The conditional effects plots below for N2O illustrate a positive, monotonic, and non-linear relationship between NO3 and N2O; and a negative, linear relationship between surface temperature and N2O.
+The conditional effects plots below for dissolved N2O illustrated a positive, monotonic, and non-linear relationship with NO3; and a negative, linear relationship with surface temperature.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_mod_n2o3-1.png" style="display: block; margin: auto;" />

-#### 3.3.3.1 Equilibrium N2O
+#### 3.3.3.2 Equilibrium N2O

-The modeled effects below for the equilibrium N2O component of the model illustrated a negative relationship between equilibrium N2O and both predictors and an interaction such that the surface temperature effect became slightly steeper at lower elevations.
+The modeled effects for the equilibrium N2O component illustrated a negative relationship with both predictors and an interaction such that the surface temperature effect became slightly steeper at lower elevations.

 <img src="NLA_N2O_models_files/figure-gfm/conditional_effects_mod_n2oeq3-1.png" style="display: block; margin: auto;" />

 ## 3.4 Model 4